Kotti/Kotti/README.rst

 Kotti
 =====

-A user-friendly, light-weight and extensible web content management system, based on Pyramid and SQLAlchemy.  |build status|_
+Kotti is a high-level, Pythonic web application framework based on Pyramid and SQLAlchemy.
+It includes an extensible Content Management System called the Kotti CMS (see below).
+|build status|_

 Kotti is most useful when you are developing applications that